 What Is a Collection Account?

-A collections account is an account with a collections agency made when a Creditor reports unpaid debts.
-Suppose a bank or financial institution hasn’t received payment from a Debtor in a while.
-In that case, they may send their contact information and other account data to a collection agency who will then try to rectify the past due accounts.
+A collections account is an account with a collections agency made when a creditor reports unpaid debts.
+Suppose a bank or financial institution hasn’t received payment from a debtor in a while.
+In that case, they may send their contact information and other account data to a collection bureau which will then try to rectify the past-due accounts.
 Understanding what a debt collector is and how they work may help you to avoid them in the future.

 How Will It Affect a Credit Score?